codidact/feature-development/scoped/sign-up/sign-up.md

 - User briefly reads paragraph, enters display name, email and password
 - Any appropriate prompts and error messages are displayed underneath the fields
 - User clicks sign up, once successful user is redirected to login page
+- If user has another account on the network, enter the add from existing site use case

 ----